OpenRailAssociation/osrd-website/content/docs/reference/design-docs/editoast-errors/_index.en.md

 )]
 ```

-The trick proposed here is to set each error to a non-existent status code and hamonize everything while post-processing the OpenAPI.
+The trick proposed here is to set each error to a non-existent status code and harmonize everything while post-processing the OpenAPI.
 The information will be readily available from the error schema as a constant.

 #### Migration